Estimated reading time: 3 minutes

 If you own a small business, you need to defend your position in the marketplace and maintain your competitive advantage.
-If you don’t, other companies might end up taking away your valued customers.
+If you do not, other companies might end up taking away your valued customers.
 So, what can you do to keep your best customers and ensure your business’s long-term growth?
-This Balboa Capital blog post has three tips on how to stay ahead of the competition.
+This Balboa Capital blog post has tips on how to stay ahead of the competition.

 Know your competition.